 The American Express Green Card offers no sign up bonus, the same earnings rate as the cards above and basic travel insurance.
 You can get a better deal elsewhere!

-In addition, American Express and MBNA offer white labelled credit cards which allow you to earn points for a specific airline including British Airways, Virgin, and Lufthansa.
-Points earned from using these credit cards are automatically transferred to the relevant programme but without the option to transfer them to a different airline should you have a change of heart.
-Choose wisely…
+American Express offers white labelled credit cards which allow you to earn points for a specific airline such as British Airways.
+Points earned from using these UK credit cards are automatically transferred to the relevant programme.
+You do not have the option to transfer them to a different airline should you have a change of heart

 Pro: No annual fee